iamsoroush/echotrain/README.md

 * **model**: Define the structure of the model that wants to be trained and metrics that wants to be used for evaluating the model during the training process
 * **training**: Train the given model based on the inputs, log the required information with mlflow and tensorboard during training, determine the best weights for the model, and store the config file

-Also Inference class could be used to perform the required processing to prepare data for the model and then do the lv semantic segmentation based on the trained model
+Also, Inference class could be used to perform the required processing to prepare data for the model and then do the lv semantic segmentation based on the trained model

 # Installation

-This command could be used to create conda environment of the repository:
+This command could be used to create a conda environment of the repository:

 `conda env create -f environment.yml`